 Get involved to stop the cull!
 Culling takes place over six weeks in late August, September and early October each year.
-There is also plenty of work to be done at other times, as badgers face persecution year-round.
+There is plenty of work to be done at other times, as badgers face persecution year-round.

 Here are some of the things you can get involved in!

 This work happens at all times of the year.
 Without knowledge of where badger setts are, we cannot protect them.
 Local groups can provide training on how to look for badger setts and often organise group sett surveying days.
 All you need to bring is enthusiasm and some decent footwear!
 We need volunteers to help us with this crucial work throughout the year.